Creating an Estate Plan with Trusts

 Provides for a Division of Interests

 If a donor wants to split the interest in a gift of property he can do so with a trust.
 For example, a wife could leave the income from an asset (i.e. rental property, investments, etc.) to the husband for his lifetime and then the actual asset or principal would pass to wife's children.

 Postpone the Delivery of a Gift

 A trust allows the donor to delay the delivery of a gift until a certain event occurs (i.e. a beneficiary turns a certain age, or achieves a certain level of education, etc.) For example, a grandparent could leave property to a grandchild but the grandchild dictate that the grandchild receive one half of the property at age 25 and the other half at age 30.

 A trust can be used to keep assets away from creditors or to ensure that governmental assistance for a disabled beneficiary will continue.
 For example, a father believes that his son is responsible with money but has concerns about potential creditors in the future.
 If the father puts the money into a trust that contains a spendthrift clause, the assets will generally be protected from the child's creditors.

 Probate is the court supervised process of distributing assets from the deceased person to a beneficiary.
-In Tennessee, probate takes approximately 6 months at a minimum to complete.
+Probate takes approximately 6 to 8 months at a minimum to complete, depending on the state in which the deceased resided.
 As such, many people want to avoid probate due to the length of time it requires and the cost of paying an attorney.
 Assets places into a revocable living trust will not pass through probate.
 An experienced lawyer can help devise a plan that will help avoid probate and its expenses.

 Example of Different Types of Trusts

 There are numerous amounts of trusts.
 Some of the most common are:

 - Revocable Living Trust.
 Most of the time, a revocable living trust is created in order to avoid probate, ensure secrecy of your assets, and to help plan for incapacity.